dhis2/dhis2-docs/user/sms-configuration.md

 #### Editing J2ME parser commands
 <!--DHIS2-SECTION-ID:sms-configuration-commands-edit-j2me-->

 Commands of this parser type have all the shared fields.
+The SMS command will have a dataset because those are used for reporting data.
+If data is reported for a Period which is already approved then SMS response will be sent back containing information about approval status of the period.
 Additionally short codes can be defined.
 Each command is connected to a dataset.
 The dataset has data elements, which have category combos, which have at least one category option combo.
 For every existing "data element - category option combo" combination, a short code can be provided.